-Advantages of a Dedicated Film Scanner for your Negs
+Advantages of a Dedicated Film Scanner for your Negatives

-> The Dedicated Film Scanner has become a necessary piece of equipment for the digital darkroom that enables the photographer to continue to shoot pictures the traditional way with film and slides.
+The Dedicated Film Scanner has become a necessary piece of equipment for the digital darkroom.
+It enables the photographer to continue to shoot pictures the traditional way with film and slides.

-> Both a film scanner and flatbed scanner operate using a light source and sensors that scan through the transparency.
+Both a film scanner and flatbed scanner operate using a light source and sensors that scan through the transparency.
 A dedicated film scanner utilizes a transmissive light source while a flatbed scanner uses a reflective light source.

-> The result is greater density and clarity scanned from the transmissive light from a film scanner.
-Current higher quality flatbed scanners offer transparency and negative holders and often include an additional light source on the lid to mimic the transmissive light.
+The result is greater density and clarity scanned from the transmissive light from a film scanner.
+Current higher quality flatbed scanners offer transparency and negative holders.
+They often include an additional light source on the lid to mimic the transmissive light.

-> However, the ultimate operation of a flatbed scanner is still very similar to that of a copy machine.
-Although some may see an advantage in the flatbed scanner to scan batch negatives or slides quickly, the disadvantage becomes the ability to customize each individual slide or negative that may have different densities or exposure.
+However, the ultimate operation of a flatbed scanner is still very similar to that of a copy machine.
+Some may see an advantage in the flatbed scanner to scan batch negatives or slides quickly.
+The disadvantage becomes the ability to customize each individual slide or negative that may have different densities or exposure.

-> This is often interpolated resolution or in simple terms, the scanner guesses on the number of pixels rather than contain the true optical pickup of pixels in the film scanning process.
+This is often interpolated resolution or in simple terms, the scanner guesses on the number of pixels rather than contain the true optical pickup of pixels in the film scanning process.

 About the Author: Author: Kimberly Rentler Copyright, 2005 - Owner of a Film, Photo and Slide Scanning Service